SimonSta95/pokedex/README.md

 # Pokedex Website powered by PokéAPI

-This is my little Pokedex website
+This is my little Pokedex website.

-THIS IS STILL A WORK IN PROGRESS
+Just type the name of the Pokémon at the Top :)